 Canonical Name (CNAME) records point one domain or subdomain towards another domain.
 The domain name it’s pointing to should have an A record pointing to an IP address.
 Incorrect CNAME records can result in issues with email deliverability, but just like with A records, it’s likely to show up long before you start worrying about emails hitting spam folders.
 Use

-DKIM records offer another way to verify that the email sender is who they say they are.
-DKIM stands for Domain Keys Identified Mail, and offer another layer of verification.
+Domain Keys Identified Mail (DKIM) records offer a way to verify that the email sender is who they say they are, by offering another layer of verification.
 DKIM relies on the email being sent to contain a DKIM signature, which is verified against the DKIM DNS record for that domain.

 A private key is used by the email sending service to create a DKIM signature hash email header from one or more important parts of the email that should not change, such as the “From:” header and the message body.